P-p-H-d/mlib/README.md

 ### M\_USE\_FAST\_STRING\_CONV

-Use fast integer conversion algorithms instead of using the clib.
+Use fast integer conversion algorithms instead of using the LIBC.

 Default value: 1 (because it also generates smaller code).